-1. Consciousness is a real biological phenomenon.

-2. It consists of inner, qualitative, subjective, unified states of sentience, awareness, thoughts and feelings.

-3. This unified field of conscious subjective awareness is not reducible to any third-person phenomena.

-4. All of our conscious states are caused by lower-level neuronal processes in the brain.

-5. All of our conscious states are themselves features of the brain.
+- 1. Consciousness is a real biological phenomenon. - 2.
+It consists of inner, qualitative, subjective, unified states of sentience, awareness, thoughts and feelings. - 3.
+This unified field of conscious subjective awareness is not reducible to any third-person phenomena. - 4.
+All of our conscious states are caused by lower-level neuronal processes in the brain. - 5.
+All of our conscious states are themselves features of the brain.

 If one were to accept the classical-physics conception of the brain then there would appear to be a conflict between claims 3 and 5.
-For if a brain were a conglomeration of particles, which, as the objective elements of nature are third-person entities, and conscious states are features of these conglomerations, as asserted by claim 5, then consciousness seems to be reduced to third-person phenomena, in violation of claim 3.
-However, if one accepts the quantum idea that the states of consciousness characterized in properties 1, 2, and 3, above, are first-person subjective features of the brain, which is an informational structure that combines distinct first-person and thirdperson informational features, then this conflict is resolved.
-Searle's position needs quantum theory in order to become internally consistent.
+For if a brain were a conglomeration of particles, which, as the objective elements of nature are third-person entities, and conscious states are features of these conglomerations, then consciousness seems to be reduced to third-person phenomena.
+However, if one accepts the quantum idea that the states of consciousness characterized in properties 1, 2, and 3, above, are first-person subjective features of the brain, which is an informational structure that combines distinct first-person and third-person informational features, then this conflict is resolved.

 Later on, Searle introduces "psychological processes" by observing that people sometimes give 'reasons' for acting as they do.
 But he notes that these 'reasons' are not always conclusive, or sufficient to entail the actions they promote.
 He wishes to consider the possibility that although the psychological processes may be indeterministic, the underlying "neurobiological process" is deterministic.
-He then says that psychological indeterminism with neurobiological determinism----
+He then says that psychological indeterminism with neurobiological determinism--